Public Courses – Fall 2025

 If you have any questions about registration, please contact the AOP office: ordination@aleph.org or (215) 247-9700 x210.

-Your registration is provisional.
-We will confirm enrollment as soon as possible or about two weeks before the course starts.
+Public Auditors and Public Students are admitted into courses on a space-available basis; your registration in the student system is provisional.
+We will confirm enrollment (or let you know if a spot is not available) as soon as possible or by two weeks before the course starts.
 Please NOTE that students taking a course for credit have priority of enrollment.

 Course Fee (except for Leynen for the Rest of Us, Rabbinic Hebrew Workshop and Liturgical Hebrew Workshop- see below):